project-ida/two-state-quantum-systems/src/07-accelerating-quantum-processes.md

 In this tutorial, we'll see just how much speed-up we can get by developing a description of many TLS (called "Dicke states") that allows us to set up delocalised excitations easily and also helps us avoid getting stuck in a computational bottleneck.

+We're covering a lot of ground today so we've split everything up into the following sections:

+1. Recap
+2. Angular momentum
+3. Superradiance
+4. Supertransfer
+5. Superradiance vs Supertransfer

 ```python
 # Libraries and helper functions